Bloody Hell

 Instead, I chose a different lens—someone close enough to power to see its inner workings, but with just enough distance to watch it unravel.
 The result?
 Fewer speeches, more danger—and the perfect vantage point to watch control fall apart.

 Bloody Hell also draws from real-world research.
-I spoke with pharmaceutical scientists, former Secret Service and CIA agents, and CEOs to ground the story in authentic science and high-stakes realism.
+I spoke with a pharmaceutical scientist, former Secret Service and CIA agents, and CEOs to ground the story in authentic science and high-stakes realism.

 The line between control and chaos is thinner than most people think.